jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 The first category is a **shared system (multi-user host)** where each user has a JupyterHub account, a home directory as well as being a real system user.
-In this example, shared configuration and installation must be in a **system-wide** location, such as `/etc/` or `/usr/local` or a custom prefix such as `/opt/conda`.
+In this example, shared configuration and installation must be in a 'system-wide' location, such as `/etc/` or `/usr/local` or a custom prefix such as `/opt/conda`.

-When JupyterHub uses **container-based** Spawners (e.g. KubeSpawner or DockerSpawner), the 'system-wide' environment is the container image which is used for users.
+When JupyterHub uses **container-based** Spawners (e.g. KubeSpawner or DockerSpawner), the 'system-wide' environment is really the container image used for users.

 In both cases, you want to _avoid putting configuration in user home directories_ because users can change those configuration settings.
 Also,